 Health, fitness and weight loss are often bundled up together, so it can be really hard to figure out how to exercise in order to gain weight.

-Jogging, pilates, spin, light weightlifting circuits, yoga, CrossFit, Insanity, bootcamps, and p90x all make it harder to eat enough to even maintain your weight (study, study).
-This more true for some people than others, however, as naturally skinny people, both low and high intensity aerobic exercise tends to cause us to burn more calories than we consume (study, study).
+Jogging, pilates, spin, light weightlifting circuits, yoga, CrossFit, Insanity, boot camps, Body Pump, and p90x all make it harder to eat enough to even maintain your weight (study, study).
+This more true for some people than others, however, as naturally skinny people, both low and high-intensity aerobic exercise tends to cause us to burn more calories than we consume (study, study).
 These types of programs also don’t do much to promote muscle growth (study, study, study, study, study).
 These are great programs for general fitness and losing weight (both muscle and fat)—which is what they’re all designed for—but they’re awful for gaining weight, building muscle, and preserving muscle while losing weight.

 Since mainstream exercise promotes weight loss, and since we aren’t trying to lose weight, oftentimes we just skip out on exercise altogether.
 That’s a problem for several reasons.
 First, it isn’t healthy for our bodies.
 Second, it isn’t healthy for our brains.
 Third, ectomorph or not, a sedentary life will ever so slowly lead to the dreaded “skinny-fat” physique.
 It might take decades of inactivity to get there, but it’ll usually catch up with us.

 That’s where things get really tricky though.
 We’re stuck between a rock and a hard place.
 We can do everyday fitness routines, get no visible rewards, and struggle even harder to eat enough to maintain our weight… or we can skip out on exercise and slowly let our health degrade.